Nabuz/Machine_Learning_R/Resampling_methods/Resampling_methods.md

 ```
 ## [1] 26.14142
 ```
-Now we calculate the Test Error Rate on with a quadratic and cube polinomio of the features.
+Now we calculate the Test Error Rate on with a quadratic and cube polynomio of the features.

 ```r